Ylen0001/Ylen0001/README.md

 I enjoy **explaining complex concepts in simple terms** and working as part of a team.
 My long-term goal is to grow towards **project management**, where technical depth meets human collaboration.

 Before coding, I worked as a **light & sound technician** in TV and live shows — and as a **singer** in my spare time.
-Just like being both a stage technician and an artist gives you two perspectives on performance, I see development the same way: **devs and non-devs are two sides of the same stage**.
+Just like being both a stage technician and an artist gives you two perspectives on performance, I see development the same way: **devs and non-devs need to speak a same language**.

 ---